-We just graduated from the Missionary Training Center in Roach, MO and will be active members with Ethnos360 on June 1, 2018.
+We graduated from the Missionary Training Center in Roach, MO and became active members with Ethnos360 on June 1, 2018.

-From May 21 until July 13 Jordan will be taking an 8-week course in Greek that will benefit us down the road when doing Bible Translation.
+From May 21 until July 13 Jordan completed an 8-week course in Greek that will benefit us down the road when we begin doing Bible Translation.

 Move back Home

-By the end of July we plan to move back to our home town in Pittsburgh, PA and get settled into a temporary home.
+By the end of July, 2018 we moved back to our home town in Pittsburgh, PA and got settled into a temporary home.
 During this time we plan to serve within our sending church and get prepared to move overseas.

 Prayer and support team

 We hope to raise the necessary support for life as missionaries in Papua New Guinea by July, 2019.
 When this is done, we will get the green light for purchasing tickets, packing up, and moving overseas.